 The Solution

-- Human-written: Provide context that automated systems can’t infer
+- Human-written: Provide exact validation criteria that automated systems can’t infer

 How It Works